Chrome (Catherine Wheel album): Promotion and release

 Chrome peaked at No. 26 on the Billboard Heatseekers Albums chart.
 It was supported by the single "Crank", a No. 5 Modern Rock Tracks hit.

 Music videos were filmed for singles "Crank", "Show Me Mary" and "The Nude".
 The video for "Crank" featured the band playing in a hotel elevator and lobby to a motley cast of hotel guests, with several scenes emulating the persecution, death, and resurrection of Jesus; "Show Me Mary" had the band being driven around in a taxi; "The Nude" featured the smearing of wet clay across a topless woman's torso.

 Catherine Wheel embarked on tours with Slowdive, Chapterhouse and INXS, among others, to promote this album.

+Music

+The album is characterized by its "gentle, blushing form of aggression," and its tracks have been described as "harsh and menacing," as well as "celestial and full of dread."
+According to Brad Nelson of Pitchfork, "It’s a considerably more focused record [than Ferment], both in songwriting and the visibility of its instrumentation; Norton sharpens what Ferment intentionally blurred, dragging a whirling shoegaze design around cleaner guitar tones and Rob Dickinson’s honeyed vocals.
+Every chord on Chrome is a crisp, metallic clang trapped in a halo of hazy and seductive noise, a membrane through which the individual notes branch like nerves. [...]
+Where many shoegaze bands would resign themselves to 2-3 monochromatic notes, Dickinson’s vocal melodies are dynamic, vivid, and exhibit an astral quality; they burn, shimmer, and glow against these songs.
+It’s as if Chrome were imported from another history of alt-rock, one more textured and romantic."

 Reception

 Melody Maker described Chrome as "a tighter, more robust affair" than Ferment and "perhaps the ultimate Catherine Wheel album".
 NME called it "a triumph".

 In Trouser Press, Jack Rabid wrote that the album "combines songwriting prowess with more raging playing, pop tunes gone kablooey and a huge bonfire sound with a faint metal edge."
 Writing in The Rough Guide to Rock, Anna Robinson was less favourable, describing much of the album's material as "comparatively lightweight" compared to Ferment.

 "Crank" was included in PopMatters' 2010 list of the "Top 200 Tracks of the 1990s".
 In 2016, Chrome was placed 9th in Pitchfork's list of "The 50 Best Shoegaze Albums of All Time".
+Chris Ott, also of Pitchfork recommends the album for those exploring "the alt-rock and shoegaze landscapes of the 1990s."